 The first two are the Green stage since 95% plus of the trees will be green where ever you look except for trees that meet the below criteria..Stressed-color.
 (July to August) Injured trees or those suffering from insect infestation or some other cause.
-During late July or August are those trees to give you whiplash as you dive down the road, thinking “it’s too early”.
+During late July or August will be those trees that give you whiplash as you dive down the road, thinking “it’s too early”.

 Pre-color: (early – mid Sept) These are the swamp maples in marshy areas or up at the edge of Alpine zone where the temps are much lower in early Sept.
 What you might see are ribbons of color as you travel down the highway on the top of mountains or tall hills.

 These are not the times I will recommend a leaf-peeping drive.
 If you have a fair to go to (the big E) for instance then, by all means, hit the road and enjoy the single instances of color.